Zweihander-Main/zwei-zeta-zsh-theme/README.md

 * Changes symbol to env var ZETA_SYMBOL
 * Adds PROMPT2 (second line of input)
 * Stops print prompt expansion (clobbers on resize but doesn't interfere with other plugins)
+* Changes remote box name from cyan to red

 ## Installation